-The form of the Complaint will be simple and as formulaic as possible.
-There will be a Form Complaint.
+The Complaint will be submitted using a form made available by the Provider.
 The Form Complaint shall include space for the following:

-- 1.2.1 Name, email address and other contact information for the Complaining Party (Parties). - 1.2.2 Name, email address and contact information for any person authorized to act on behalf of Complaining Parties. - 1.2.3 Name of Registrant (i.e. relevant information available from Whois) and Whois listed available contact information for the relevant domain name(s). - 1.2.4 The specific domain name(s) that are the subject of the Complaint.
-For each domain name, the Complainant shall include a copy of the currently available Whois information and a description and copy, if available, of the offending portion of the website content associated with each domain name that is the subject of the Complaint. - 1.2.5 The specific trademark/service marks upon which the Complaint is based and pursuant to which the Complaining Parties are asserting their rights to them, for which goods and in connection with what services. - 1.2.6 A statement of the grounds upon which the Complaint is based setting forth facts showing that the Complaining Party is entitled to relief, namely:
+- 1.2.1 Name, email address and other contact information for the Complaining Party (Parties). - 1.2.2 Name, email address and contact information for any person authorized to act on behalf of Complaining Parties. - 1.2.3 Name of Registrant (i.e. relevant information available from Registration Data Directory Service hereinafter "RDDS" and RDDS listed available contact information for the relevant domain name(s). - 1.2.4 The specific domain name(s) that are the subject of the Complaint.
+For each domain name, the Complainant shall include a copy of the currently available RDDS, information and a description and copy, if available, of the offending portion of the website content associated with each domain name that is the subject of the Complaint.

-- 1.2.6.1. that the registered domain name is identical or confusingly similar to a word mark: (i) for which the Complainant holds a valid national or regional registration and that is in current use; or (ii) that has been validated through court proceedings; or (iii) that is specifically protected by a statute or treaty in effect at the time the URS complaint is filed. - a.
-Use can be shown by demonstrating that evidence of use which can be a declaration and one specimen of current use in commerce was submitted to, and validated by, the Trademark Clearinghouse) - b.
-Proof of use may also be submitted directly with the URS Complaint.
+- 1.2.5 The specific trademark/service marks upon which the Complaint is based and pursuant to which the Complaining Parties are asserting their rights to them, for which goods and in connection with what services. - 1.2.6 An indication of the grounds upon which the Complaint is based setting forth facts showing that the Complaining Party is entitled to relief, namely: - 1.2.6.1. that the registered domain name is identical or confusingly similar to a word mark: (i) for which the Complainant holds a valid national or regional registration and that is in current use; or (ii) that has been validated through court proceedings; or (iii) that is specifically protected by a statute or treaty in effect at the time the URS complaint is filed. - a.
+Use can be shown by demonstrating that evidence of use which can be a declaration and one specimen of current use in commerce - was submitted to, and validated by, the Trademark Clearinghouse) - b.
+Proof of use may also be submitted directly with the URS Complaint. and - 1.2.6.2. that the Registrant has no legitimate right or interest to the domain name; and - 1.2.6.3. that the domain was registered and is being used in bad faith.
+A non-exclusive list of circumstances that demonstrate bad faith registration and use by the Registrant include: - a.
+Registrant has registered or acquired the domain name primarily for the purpose of selling, renting or otherwise transferring the domain name registration to the complainant who is the owner of the trademark or service mark or to a competitor of that complainant, for valuable consideration in excess of documented out-of pocket costs directly related to the domain name; or